Ambasdr

 Conversation is discovery

-People learn about each other through questions.
-Questions became the interface — a profile that behaves less like a brochure and more like a conversation.
+People get to know each other by asking questions.
+So questions became the interface.
+The profile acts less like a brochure and more like a conversation.

 Users remain the source of truth